 - Carrots fall on the list of most economically viable vegetables in the world.

-- The vegetable can be stored for several months inside the refrigerator or on a moist, cool place during winter.
+- They can be stored for several months inside the refrigerator or in a moist, cool place during winter.

 - Carrot seeds are so tiny that 2,000 of them can fit on a tablespoon.